-Bribery doesn’t have a concrete, agreed definition.
+Bribery doesn’t have a concrete, agreed definition that specifically states what is considered bribery.
 However, it is globally recognised as giving a reward or ‘knockback’ to a person in an attempt to sway opinions or behaviours, strictly for personal advantages.
 Transparency International’s definition, as included in their Business Principles for Countering Bribery, states that bribing a person involves “an inducement to do something which is dishonest, illegal, or a breach of trust, in the conduct of an enterprises’ business”.

 Bribing is a criminal offence for both the perpetrator and receiver, both of which can be charged under the Bribery Act of 2010.
 It can occur in many settings including public institutions, private organisations and high levels of government.

 Transparency International defines two types: active and passive.
 Active simply refers to the act of giving a bribe, and passive is the act of receiving one.
 Until the Bribery Act 2010 came into force in June 2011, only active misconduct was covered in UK law specifically regarding public foreign officials.
 As a result, both of these offences are now illegal.

 The Act established clear definitions for three types of crimes, including offering and receiving bribes, influencing public foreign officials and failing to incorporate effective policies in businesses to prevent misconduct.
 It was also used as a model for the later 2017 Criminal Finances Act as many of the same procedures can be used to prevent financial corruption.